yffenim/fire_api/README.md

 # Fire API, Version 1

-### A Front-End Agnostic API for tracking alertness.
+### A Front-End Agnostic API for tracking wakefullness throughout the day.

+That which is not measured, cannot be managed.
+Get to know your circadian rhythmn.

 Built on Rails 6.1.0.4 so that a database migration to MongoDB would be water off a duck's back.